ShahnawazDev/MetaNews/README.md

 # MetaNews
- Visualizinng future of Newspaper, with Meta News-Just scan the newspaper with our app.
+ Visualizing future of Newspaper, with Meta News-Just scan the newspaper with our app.